 For some, perspective control or PC lenses are a necessity.
 For many of us, however, they are an expensive luxury that we can ill afford.
 PC lenses allow us to correct things like converging parallels.
 These are most often seen when pointing a camera up or down at parallel lines such as the outer walls of a building.

-Fortunately, for those of us who do not own a PC lens, there is, as is often the case, a way to correct in post-production using Lightroom CC Classic.
 It is named Transform and is found towards the bottom of the editing tools in the Develop Module.
 Transform is a very powerful tool that actually does quite a bit more than parallel correction, however, it should also be noted that as this is digital manipulation it is not going to be quite as accurate as getting it right in camera.
 The image that we will work on.
-First, Lens Corrections.

 Before we get to the Transform tools we should apply Lens Corrections.
 Found just above the Transform tool, this corrects our images for the slight and varied distortions that every lens has.
 Some cameras now have built-in profiles that will correct automatically but many do not.

 To apply a suitable correction check Enable Profile Corrections.
 Then click the Make dropdown and select your camera manufacturer.
 Then the lens Model from the next box and finally the Profile.
 Profiles for most lenses will be set to default but if not select the right profile for your lens.
 As you do this you should see a change in your image as Lightroom corrects distortion.
 Apply your lens correction if needed

 Correcting An Image With Transform.